MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/plan-long-and-short-term-data-storage.md

 # Prepare data storage

-A major part of your System Center Data Protection Manager (DPM) deployment will be figuring out how to store data backed-up by DPM.
+A major part of your System Center Data Protection Manager (DPM) deployment is figuring out how to store data backed up by DPM.
 Learn about:

 - [Add Modern Backup Storage](add-storage.md)